 As noted in Section 7.1.2 above, the site is subject to several existing consent notices relating to the protection of native vegetation.
-Works to establish culverts which require vegetation removal are proposed within the extent of these covenanted areas, as identified within the red areas of Figure 16 below, which is provided within the Final Architectural Drawings as Appendix 48.1.
-An irrigation field comprising surface irrigation lines discharging from the proposed WWTP is proposed to be installed and located within the Consent Notice area 6079871.2 (Lot 5001).
+Works to establish culverts which require vegetation removal are proposed within the extent of these covenanted areas, as identified within the red areas of Figure 16 below, which is provided within the Final Architectural Drawings as Appendix 15 Appendix 48.1.
+An irrigation field comprising surface irrigation lines discharging from the proposed WWTP is are proposed to be installed and located within the Consent Notice area 6079871.2 (Lot 5001XXXX).
 No canopy or substantial vegetation removal is proposed to accommodate this.
 Refer to Appendix 42.2 for an overview of installation methodology (installation is by hand) and analysis of effects.

-Figure 16: Consent notice areas.
+Figure 16: Extent of works within Consent notice areas.
 Source: Vineway Limited